microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/usingmicroclimate.md

 Having chosen the type of installation that best suits your requirements and having installed Microclimate, you can use Microclimate to [create a new project](creatingaproject) or [import an existing one](importingaproject).
 Projects appear in the [project list](projectlist).
 You can [check the application status and build status](checkingstatuses) of your application.

 You can then [edit your code](edityourcode) by using the Theia development environment, or you can choose a [development environment of your own](settingownide).
 Now, when you make a change to your project, Microclimate detects the change and automatically rebuilds and redeploys the updated project for testing.
-You can also easily [test the performance of your developing project by using JMeter](performancetesting).
+You can also [performance test your project](performancetesting).

 If you have many projects on the go at the same time, you can focus resources on those you are currently developing by [disabling development on others](disabledevelopmentonprojects).